Shaaali/identity-apps/docs/guides/applications/oidc/introspect-tokens.md

   "username": "CUSTOMER-DEFAULT/Alica@gmail.com@bifrost"
 }
 ```

-response will look below for a refresh token,
+The following response will be returned for the provided refresh token:

 ```json
 {
   "nbf": 1629961093,